 Deciding to buck the trend of profit maximization, I retired early (eliminating that source of guaranteed income!) and turned my efforts to writing.
 The income is modest, but the job satisfaction is considerably greater.
 While looking for representation for the Seamus McCree series, I wrote and sold to Masterpoint Press a nonfiction book on bridge for intermediate players, One Trick at a Time: How to start winning at bridge.

-The Seamus McCree series soon found a publisher as well and to date consists of seven novels (Ant Farm, Bad Policy, Cabin Fever, Doubtful Relations, Empty Promses, False Bottom, and Granite Oath), two novella "Furthermore" and “Low Tide at Tybee”, and several short stories.
+The Seamus McCree series soon found a publisher as well and to date consists of eight novels (Ant Farm, Bad Policy, Cabin Fever, Doubtful Relations, Empty Promses, False Bottom, Granite Oath, and Hijacked Legacy), two novella "Furthermore" and “Low Tide at Tybee”, and several short stories.

 When not writing, I have subjected those around me to a series of passions, picking up one, dropping it, and possibly returning to it years later.
 I lettered in soccer in both high school and college and even played semi-pro for a time.
 I was a serious (but ineffectual) golfer for years, but when I retired and I had time for it, I gave it up.
 When younger, I hiked and camped.
 Now I ramble and birdwatch.
 I’ve participated in tournament chess and bridge and been beaten by world champions in both.
 I enjoy traveling; a day at a national wildlife refuge with binocs and a camera is just about as good as it gets.
 I often post my photographs on Facebook.